alphagov/tech-docs-gem/README.md

 You should run the linter before pushing any changes to GitHub to check for errors and correct formatting.
 You can run linter jobs for ruby by running `bundle exec rubocop`.
 If you would like the linter to try and automatically fix any errors use `bundle exec rubocop -a`.

 You can lint javascript files with the command `npm run lint`.
-If only want to see the final result and not the full output use `npm run lint --silent`.
+If only want to see the final result and not the full output, use `npm run lint --silent`.

 You can also use the `Rakefile` job to run both together by running `bundle exec rake lint`.
 See the [Rakefile](./Rakefile) for more detail.